High Dimensional Mode Hunting Using Pettiest Components Analysis

 \section{Summary}

-Even though it is well known that pettiest components can sometimes explain better a response than principal components, they have been treated more like counter-examples, anomalies to be avoided, than as a tool themselves.
-However, in this article we showed that pettiest components can be systematically used in order to find the best $\beta$-modes in multivariate datasets, provided that the data is distributed normal.
-In this sense, the fact that it had not been noted before is surprising.
-This finding goes against the general notion that principal components are more informative, since, as shown in the Introduction, the box with the smallest size also maximizes the active information relative to the uniform distribution.

-Given the mean's lack of robustness even in low dimensions, and the prevalence of big data and large-dimensions analyses, the importance of mode-based statistics and learning is becoming more relevant \cite{Chacon2020}.
-To mention just one case, a recent analysis in affecting computing used for autism therapy is performed around modes, not the mean \cite{RudovicEtAl2019}.
-Consequently, new theory and methods are required in order to better detect modes, but this task is difficult and elusive.
+Given the lack of robustness of the mean, even in low dimensions, and the prevalence of big data and large-dimensions analyses, mode-based statistics and learning is becoming more relevant \cite{Chacon2020}.
+Consequently, new theory and methods are required in order to better detect modes, but this task is difficult and elusive since kernel functions become ineffective in even not-that-high dimensions.
 The importance of fastPRIM in mode hunting is dictated by the central limit theorem.
 The setback of this approach is the curse of dimensionality, as Vapnik explains in the Introduction of his book \cite[pp.~ 4--6]{Vapnik1998}.
-Therefore, even though there is some optimality that is reached just by rotating the information in the direction of the eigenvalues, if fastPRIM is going to be useful it will need to reduce dimensionality.
+Therefore, even though there is some optimality that is reached just by rotating the information in the direction of the eigenvalues, if mode detection methods are going to be useful they will need to reduce dimensionality.